The Manors Project

 this time, waiting for the other end of the connection, at Dalhousie

-University's Tupper Building to be approved and built.
+University's Tupper Building to be built.
+Once installed, this network

 A second grant from ACORN-NS, the